brendacs/referobot/README.md

 2. `cd` into the Referobot directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm run build` to build.
+5. Add your bot token to `your_auth.json`.
+6. Rename `your_auth.json` to `auth.json`.
-5. Run `node lib/referobot.js`.<sup>1</sup>
+7. Run `node lib/referobot.js`.<sup>1</sup>

 ## Usage

+1. Create a bot user and generate a token [here](https://discordapp.com/developers/applications) and invite this bot to your server using its `Client ID`.
+The link should look like this: `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID&scope=bot&permissions=268435464`.
-1. Make sure Referobot has the `Manage Roles` permission in your server.
+1. Make sure your Referobot has the `Manage Roles` permission in your server.
 If for some reason this does not work, move the Referobot's role above all other user roles.
 2. To customize roles and role invite number thresholds, go to the `roles.json` file in the root Referobot directory.
 You can customize up to six roles.
 Role names are case-sensitive.
 Make sure the role names you type exactly match the role names from your server.<sup>2</sup>

 ### Footnotes